 - Your destination might be more visible because of the number of people there

-Joining a group also provides you with curtain advantages;
+Joining a group also provides you with certain advantages;

 - More safety in numbers.